October 26, 2025

 The best online whiteboards don't just digitize physical boards.
 They solve real problems: app-switching chaos, manual organization burden, expensive team scaling, and disconnected workflows.

 Whether you're creating mood boards, mapping UX flows, or organizing visual research, Kosmik's approach feels natural instead of fighting your workflow.
-For teams, the $6.99/month pricing with unlimited members makes it viable at scale without the typical per-seat costs that explode as you grow.
+For teams, the Pro plan at $11.99/month (yearly) covers unlimited members, making it viable at scale without the typical per-seat costs that explode as you grow.

-Get started with Kosmik's free Rover plan and experience visual collaboration with zero app-switching, AI-powered organization, and an infinite canvas designed for how you actually think.
+Get started with Kosmik and experience visual collaboration with zero app-switching, AI-powered organization, and an infinite canvas designed for how you actually think.
 Build your first visual research board today.
-No download required.
+For even more options, explore our guide to the best visual collaboration tools.